MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-implementation-planning-auditing-monitoring-tenant-level-auditing.md

 Using the scanner APIs involves more effort because you need to call a series of APIs.
 Also, they run as an _asynchronous_ process.
 An asynchronous process runs in the background, and so you don't have to wait for it to finish.
 You might need to collaborate with IT, or a developer, when it's time to create a production-ready script that will be scheduled.

-Here are the sequence of steps your process should follow when using the scanner APIs.
+Here is the sequence of steps your process should follow when using the scanner APIs.

 1. **Sign in:** Sign into the Power BI service with a Power BI administrator account or a service principal that has permission to run admin APIs.
 For more information, see [Determine the authentication method](#determine-the-authentication-method) earlier in this article.
 2. **Get the workspace IDs:** Send a request to retrieve an [list of workspace IDs](/rest/api/power-bi/admin/workspace-info-get-modified-workspaces).
 The first time it's run, you won't have a modified date, so it will return a complete list of workspaces.
 Usually, you will pass the modified date to retrieve only workspaces that have changed since that point in time.
 The modified date must be within the last 30 days.